-Alex Ihlenfeldt, a former director of the Company, is also a director of Pinnacle, the Administrator.
+Chris Meyer, a director of the Company, is an executive responsible for listed products at Pinnacle, the Administrator.

-The Company has entered into the Services Agreement with Pinnacle for the provision of the following administration support services:
+The Company has a Services Agreement with Pinnacle for the provision of the following administration support services:

+- Investor relations;

 - Middle office portfolio administration;

 - Finance, tax and reporting and administration; and

 - Legal counsel and company secretarial.

-The Company is required to pay Pinnacle a service fee quarterly in arrears for the provision of the services calculated as follows:
+The Company is required to pay Pinnacle an annual service fee quarterly in arrears for the provision of the services calculated as follows: